 Soccer players who played for Boca Juniors and Villarreal CF

-¿How many players played in Boca Juniors and Villarreal?
+¿How many players played for Boca Juniors and Villarreal?
 Since the beginning of the 21st century, Villarreal and Boca are twinned beyond the colors of their shirts.
 There have been many years that two clubs have been intertwined that a priori are so different thanks to the transfer of players and the good personal relationship between presidents and CEOs.
 A link that breaks down borders and has placed the name of Villarreal far from the old continent.

 Many of the most historic players of La Mitad Más Uno have joined or come from the Castellón team.
 Today we remember all those who have walked the lawn of La Cerámica feeling the colors of The Bombonera and vice versa.